DrugLib.com — Drug Information Portal

 randomized into one of the following study groups.
 Participants who have high levels of TFMP in their blood will be in one of the two arms indicated.

-and lower extremity ultrasound performed every 2 months.
+and lower extremity ultrasound performed at 2 months.

-- Arm B (High TFMP): Observation, lower extremity ultrasound performed every 2 months.
+- Arm B (High TFMP): Observation, lower extremity ultrasound performed at 2 months.

-- Arm C (Low TFMP): Observation, lower extremity ultrasound performed every 2 months.
+- Arm C (Low TFMP): Observation, lower extremity ultrasound performed at 2 months.

-- Every 2 months, participants will have a physical examination and will be asked
+- At 2 months, participants will have a physical examination and will be asked questions

-questions about their general health and specific questions about any problems they might be having.
-They will also have a lower extremity ultrasound and blood tests performed every 2 months.
+about their general health and specific questions about any problems they might be having.
+They will also have a lower extremity ultrasound and blood tests performed at 2 months.

 Eligibility